How to Package Different Types of Refuse

 How to Dispose of Excluded Items

 Excluded material must be disposed of privately.
-SOCRRA, located at 995 Coolidge, Troy is the closest location, their website is www.socrra.org or call 248) 288-5150 for location, hours, rates and procedures.
-Or residents may dispose of themselves (i.e. taking to landfill, getting a dumpster, contacting a store that takes recyclable material, etc).
+SOCRRA, located at 995 Coolidge, Troy (across from the Meijer gas station) is the closest location, visit their website at www.socrra.org or call 248) 288-5150 for location, hours, rates and procedures.
+Or residents may dispose of excluded materials themselves (i.e. taking to landfill, getting a dumpster, contacting a store that takes recyclable material, etc).

 A separate truck picks up large bulky items such as appliances, hot water tanks, etc., on the same day as your regular refuse collection.